PolySat/adcs-sensor-reader/README.md

 # ADCS Sensor Reader

 For PolySat missions without attidute control, we use this process to mock out the ADCS status command.
-This interfaces with the rest of the system to provide gyroscope, accelerometer, and magnatometer readings from satellite side pannels and Intrepid board.
+This interfaces with the rest of the system to provide gyroscope, accelerometer, and magnetometer readings from satellite side pannels and Intrepid board.

 This is a simple process that makes it ideal for learning how to build process that interface with